DockerDemos/vm-docker-bench/README.md

 ![Graph of Control System, Serial Container Boot Test](/images/control-serial-container-boot.png?raw=true "Graph of Control System, Serial Container Boot Test")

 The control system mimics the performance of primary system, but with less I/O congestion due to the 50 disk EMC Array backing the control hypervisor's virtual disks.
-Any difference in user and system performance is largely neglegible.
+Any difference in user and system performance is largely negligible.

 __Compute node steady-state Container Packing__

 This test measures the same metrics as the above, CPU and I/O usage on the host, through a full startup and 15 minute normalization period.
 Again, lower numbers are better.

 In all three cases, the 15 minute normalization ended up holding no significant data, so the graphs below are cropped views of the boot process itself.
 This in effect make results in data similar to 100 container Serial Container Boot test, and as a result the images are almost the same.